Flyaway Friday: Getting To Know The Japanese Better

 During Sakura, the Japanese people have a tradition of having a party beneath the blossoms.
 This festival is called hanami.
 People picnic with friends and family BBQ’ing, playing cards and relaxing with a pint of beer.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 2
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 2

 Sakura is now a popular flavor which is made using sakura petals.
 Sakura Cakes, Sakura Ice-cream, Sakura Wine, Sakura Cola, Sakura Kit-kat, Sakura Rice-cakes are some of the must-try during this season.